-4. Important Notice for German Language Challenge Exams: Due to consistent low enrollment it has been decided that 2017/2018 will be the last year that German 11/12 exams will be offered.
+- We no longer offer German Language Challenge Exams.
+Due to consistently low enrollment over the years, it was decided that January 2018 would be the last time that German exams would be offered

 Challenge Exam Application Package